usaid-cs/yesterday-i-learned/biology.md

+- Many cows are fed palm oil to make them produce more fat for their butter.
+[This makes butter harder than it used to be](https://nationalpost.com/news/canada/is-your-butter-harder-than-usual-a-common-feed-ingredient-could-have-something-to-do-with-it/wcm/3dfab4b5-6e09-4afc-a06a-c65fc3594638/).
+- Nobody put UV lights in a fridge because UV produces ozone.
+- Kangaroo pouches absorb any urine and faeces (piss and shit) that the joeys produce.
+Anything that cannot be absorbed, [the mother licks out with her tongue](https://www.youtube.com/watch?v=UzpWONqz44E).
+- Seemingly no fruit has [no large amounts of vitamin C and potassium, at the same time](https://en.wikipedia.org/wiki/Fruit#/media/File:Fruit_Nutrition.png).
+Raspberries may be pleasant if you want a little bit of both.
+- Pears are [accessory fruits](https://en.wikipedia.org/wiki/Accessory_fruit).
+The flesh of the fruit is not derived from the ovary, so it is not a true fruit.
+Same for strawberries.
+- Long-term covid symptoms last... [we don't know](https://www.mayoclinic.org/diseases-conditions/coronavirus/in-depth/coronavirus-long-term-effects/art-20490351), we haven't had this virus for a long enough time.
+- No other animal needs to wipe.
+They don't have enough glute to have butt cracks.
+They can also rub their butt on the ground if they wanted to.
+- [Decaf coffee makes you poop, too](https://www.allrecipes.com/article/why-does-coffee-make-you-poop/), but caffeine does the majority of the bowel irritating.
+- Old cannabis becomes [excellent sleep medication](https://www.benzinga.com/markets/cannabis/21/01/19173099/what-happens-to-marijuana-after-five-years-of-storage) as THC decays to CBN.
 - Avocado trees (bearing butter-flavoured fruit) have so many bacterial, viral, fungal, and nutritional diseases, [Wikipedia has a list of them](https://en.wikipedia.org/wiki/List_of_avocado_diseases).
 - Johan dared say that [the optimal time to get sunlight is 10am ~ 1pm](https://pubmed.ncbi.nlm.nih.gov/25207380/), for the best balance between vitamin D and skin cancer.
 - The [border collie](https://en.wikipedia.org/wiki/Border_Collie) is often said to be the smartest dog breed.